-Breakfast or snack, Banana Oatmeal Chocolate Chip Muffins are made with whole grain oats, Oat Flour and almond flour!
-Like this popular Healthier Zucchini Bread, these naturally sweetened oat flour banana muffins are simple to make and freezer friendly.
+For breakfast or snack, fluffy Banana Oatmeal Chocolate Chip Muffins are made with whole grain rolled oats, oat flour and almond flour.
+Like my popular Zucchini Bread with oat and almond flour, these naturally sweetened banana muffins are simple to make in about 20 minutes hands on time, in one bowl and they’re freezer friendly.
 This recipe is vegetarian, dairy free and easily gluten free. | This recipe is brought to you by Bob’s Red Mill.

 Breakfast or Snack: Oatmeal Banana Chocolate Chip Muffins